sorilee/sorilee.github.io/_posts/notes/2020-06-03-materials-on-logic-and-theorem-proving.md

 # Materials on logic and theorem proving

 Upon the request of a colleague, I list up some introductory materials on logic (and some also on automated theorem proving).
-The choices are very personal.
+The choices are personal.

 **Lean's 'Logic and Proof' manuscript by Avigad, Lewis and van Doorn.**